Scrapbook and Bloggish Musings 8

 YouTube and The Unique Creator: YouTube, in theory, might help with my branding, but it is unlikely to produce serious art collectors of my work.

-The artist content providers one sees on YouTube are not selling their creativity or art.
+The “artist” content providers one finds on YouTube are not marketing their art or creative process.
 They are either pitching a “you too can succeed” art business model (like any other useless SEO), or they are selling their personality and/or opinions.
 This is the para-social dimension of social media, and it is the primary mode through which creators gain subscribers, income, and fame.

 Unfortunately, this social media dimension of YouTube forces content providers into negative feedback loops, where videos about specific topics get more views than those about their art.
 They must keep making the same video over and over again to feed the algorithm, otherwise they will perish.
 Many creators simply go away after a while, especially if they are one-man operations, or their niche topic does not have a refresh button.